Vector

 5. Click “Activate.”

-Activating and Configuring Theme Settings
+Activate and Configure Theme Settings

 After activation, go to the theme settings to configure your theme.
 Customize colors, fonts, and layouts to match your brand.

-Customizing the Theme Appearance
+Customize the Theme Appearance

 Use the WordPress Customizer to change the appearance of your theme.
-This tool allows you to see the changes in real-time.
+This tool allows you to see the changes in real time.

-Importing Demo Content
+Import Demo Content

 Some themes come with demos you can import to get a head start on designing your site.

-Customizing Your WordPress Theme
+Customize Your WordPress Theme

-Using the WordPress Customizer
+Use the WordPress Customizer

 The WordPress Customizer is a powerful tool that lets you modify your theme’s appearance without touching any code.

-Adding Custom CSS
+Add Custom CSS

 You can add custom CSS to your theme for more advanced customizations.
 This allows you to tweak the design beyond the default options.

-Utilizing Page Builders
+Utilize Page Builders

-Creating a Child Theme for Advanced Customizations
+Create a Child Theme for Advanced Customizations

 If you need to make significant changes, consider creating a child theme.
 This allows you to customize your theme without losing changes when the parent theme is used.